yast/yast.github.io/_posts/2021-11-24-digest-of-yast-development-sprints-135-136.md

 ## Usability Improvements {#usability}

-Sometimes, you don't need to introduce a whole new shiny functionality to enhance the life of the final users.
+Sometimes, you don't need to introduce a whole new shiny functionality to enhance the life of the end users.
 Small improvements can also have a big impact... although "small" doesn't always mean "easy to implement".
 In that regard we would like to highlight that:

- - We have improved filtering and sorting in the list of DASD devices in s390 mainframes
+ - We improved filtering and sorting in the list of DASD devices in s390 mainframes
  - The installation on that architecture will run in graphical mode if executed in QEMU and a Virtio GPU is detected
  - Configuring the custom boot partition in YaST2 Bootloader is now more [robust and intuitive](https://github.com/yast/yast-bootloader/pull/654)